SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP

 The metadata needed, particularly the coordinate system of the data, is provided in different ways for the different file formats.
-For smooth display and for plotting of large data cubes, the data itself needs to be ordered optimally for fast access.
+For smooth display and for plotting of large data cubes, the data themselves need to be ordered optimally for fast access.
 Details are given in Appendix~\ref{sec:crispex-details}.